foo-software/status/README.md

 # Foo: Status

 This is a space to promote collaboration of [www.foo.software](www.foo.software) and related services, to ensure we're transparent regarding bugs, features, incidents and general discussion.
 We appreciate open communication and continuous feedback.
-Below are links for the various forums.

 - **[General discussion](https://github.com/foo-software/discussion/issues)**: Anything goes here.
 Not sure where to discuss a topic... this is the place.
 - **[Incidents](https://github.com/foo-software/incidents/issues)**: Real-time updates of any incidents.
 We pride ourselves in highly available services, but in the event of user-impacting issues, we'll post them here.